-Although limited-efficacy testing is certainly one appropriate area a pilot or feasibility study can focus on10, the authors often not explicitly indicate the limited nature of their study but might instead be overly optimistic with their conclusion on the effectiveness.
+Although limited-efficacy testing is certainly one appropriate area a feasibility study can focus on10, the authors often not explicitly indicate the limited nature of their study but might instead be overly optimistic with their conclusion on the effectiveness.
 However, this does not necessarily indicate an author’s scientific inability or even malicious intention.
 Instead, a more fundamentalistic critique towards the scientific publishing system might be appropriate.
-Author’s might feel pressured towards overly optimistic interpretations of their results as some journals do not accept feasibility studies.
+Author’s might feel pressured towards overly optimistic interpretations of their results as some scientific journals do not accept feasibility studies.
 More generally, since studies on publication biases show that it is more likely to publish a study if it demonstrates beneficial effects36,37, researchers might feel a constrain to over-interpretation or extending pilot and feasibility studies beyond their defined scope38.
-Therefore, it is important to consider that the available data researchers can find in databases might be incomplete, if investigations with an assumed less ‘scientific’ relevance did not make it to the publication stage.
+Therefore, it is important to consider that the available data researchers can find in databases might be incomplete if investigations with an assumed less ‘scientific’ relevance did not make it to the publication stage.

-Taking a closer look at the safety of the exercise interventions it can be stated that there was no indication of long-lasting harm for any participants ascribable to the exercise intervention, independently of the chosen exercise type.
-However, it is important to mention that all investigations in total ‘only’ included just over 200 participants, who received a variety of different exercise interventions.
-This is important to keep in mind because rare occurring health risks might not be observed simply due to the limited number of participants.
-For future investigations it therefore remains important to keep the participants closely monitored to ensure patients’ safety.
-Furthermore, future studies still need to report any adverse event and/or safety issue as they occur.
+Lastly, p